UVicFH/TelemetryServer/README.md

 `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`.

-Then install Mongo if you don't have it already (which you probably done) using `brew install mongoDB`.
+Then install Mongo if you don't have it already (which you probably don't) using `brew install mongoDB`.
 Otherwise install it via `apt-get` on Linux, or a download from their site.